SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The :doc:`BasicTypes` section showed how switch statements can be used to consider the values of an enumeration.
-Switch statements aren't just confined to enumerations, however – in Swift, they be used to match any type of value at all.
+Switch statements aren't just confined to enumerations, however – in Swift, they can be used to match any type of value at all.

 The following example matches a ``UnicodeScalar``, and determines if it represents a number symbol in one of four languages.